witeX/phaser-education/README.md

-# phaser-education
-In that repository I will provide example project for education.
+# Phaser code example repository
+That project created for education tutorial on my [blog](https://witex.org)

+Icons was taken from [icon stock](https://icons8.com/)